RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 ---

 > [!abstract] [[Meta/Meta|Meta]]
-> *This article is part of a series on the encyclopedia's [[Meta/Writing Guidelines|Writing Guidelines]]*
+> *This article is part of a series on the encyclopedia's [[Meta/Writing Guidelines|Writing Guidelines]]*.

 Every article begins with a block of [YAML](https://yaml.org/) front matter.
 This block is inaccessible to the average reader and is not intended to be viewed or accessed by them.
 Instead, this block provides necessary data to [Quartz](https://quartz.jzhao.xyz/) to build and deploy the encyclopedia's articles.
-YAML blocks may also provide optional information that [[Meta/Scripts|Scripts]] specifically made for the encyclopedia can use.
+YAML blocks may also provide optional information that scripts made for the encyclopedia can use.

 The following is a list of all YAML node keys—and examples of their values—used across the encyclopedia:
 - **title**: The title of the article, written as a string.